genegois/english-app/README.md

    - go to localhost:8020 in browser

 # Next to-do
-[mini] tambah css and tackle user click aneh-aneh yg beratin BE or db [big] speech and listening
+[mini] tackle user click aneh-aneh yg beratin BE or db (misal brute-force)

+[big] speech and listening

 ## Usage